-- 1. The meeting was called to order at 10:05 a.m. by Owen Smith, in conformance with the Wisconsin open meeting laws. - 2.
-A roll call was conducted.
-A quorum was not present. - 3.
+- 1. The meeting was called to order at 10:05 a.m. by Mr. Owen Smith in conformity with the Wisconsin Open Meeting Law. - 2.
+Attendance was recorded.
+A quorum was present. - 3.
 The committee reviewed the current roster.
-On the Employer side, ABC will replace Alan Utecht.
-On the Employee side, labor will replace Alfred Bartowitz, and Dennis McNulty may retire soon.

 4. Old Business